AstunTechnology/os-custom-geonetwork/README.md

 ### Running GeoNetwork locally using a standard image

+Ensure you have the schema plugins https://github.com/AstunTechnology/iso19139.gemini23 and https://github.com/AstunTechnology/iso19139.gemini22_GN3 cloned and available at the same relative location in your filesystem as `docker-geonetwork`.

 In `docker-compose.yml` modify `services\geonetwork\images` to match the image you wish to download.
 Keep `build` and `context` commented out then run:

 	docker-compose -f docker-compose.yml up